 Representing your Club

 There are many different areas of the BMC that represent and support your club and its members.
 We’re a member-led organisation, and there’s loads of ways you can get involved.

 The BMC Clubs Committee (Clubs Comm) is one of several specialist committees within the BMC.
 Clubs Comm is tasked with supporting those clubs affiliated to the BMC by providing improved communication channels between the BMC centrally and the clubs.
 Activities include championing the cause of clubs at National Council and Board level, the provision of the annual Clubs Seminar, regular mailings to clubs (from the Clubs Comm reps), and the student-focused support detailed below.

-The SAG is a small group of current student club officers from a variety of different university mountaineering/climbing/walking clubs, who link up online to discuss all things relating to student clubs.
+The Student Panel is a small group of current student club officers from a variety of different university mountaineering/climbing/walking clubs, who link up online to discuss all things relating to student clubs.
 The aim is to help the Clubs Comm reps identify issues affecting student clubs, gather the views of student clubs and to help shape the support the BMC gives its student clubs, this guide being an example of ideas that come to life!
 We will periodically need new volunteers to get involved to make sure we’ve got current students on board, so if you’re interested in helping out, get in touch with the Clubs Comm reps.

 Student Clubs on Facebook

 From 2018, BMC Student Clubs now have their own Facebook page!
 It will be a place for things directly relevant to student club members, including skills/courses relevant to relatively novice walkers & climbers.
 More importantly, we want it to be a place to better promote clubs, so if your club’s up to something interesting, send us a story as we want to share it.